CONFIDENCE IN YOUR

 If you died today, would you go to heaven?
 Most people respond to this question, saying, "I hope so."
 Very few answer, "Yes, I will go to heaven."
 How would you reply?

 An elderly preacher had been in and out of prison many times.
 His scarred back was testimony to the horrific suffering that he encountered.
 Now he was in a Roman prison, about to be executed for his faith in Jesus Christ.
 His name was Paul.

 He wrote 13 letters in the New Testament.
 His last letter, 2 Timothy, was written to a young man, who had served as a missionary evangelist and pastor.
 No one was closer to Paul and more loved than Timothy, his son in the faith.
 Knowing that his death was near, the apostle Paul expressed his assurance of eternal salvation in the following verse.

-"That is why I am suffering as I am.
-Yet this is no cause for shame, because I know whom I have believed, and am convinced that he is able to guard what I have entrusted to him until that day."
+"For this reason I also suffer these things; nevertheless I am not ashamed, for I know whom I have believed and am persuaded that He is able to keep what I have committed to Him until that Day.."
 2 Timothy 1:12.

 Do you share the same assurance?